dasteihn/minifftw/README.md

 the planner-functions will overwrite your input array with arbitrary data, so you should fill them with your payload once planing is completed.

+BTW: If you should accidentally build the non-MPI version and run it, you won't see an error when running your program with mpiexec.
+You'd just end up spawning the same process several times, without any of them MPI-interacting.

 #### Plan Capsules

 `mfftw.plan_XXX` returns a python capsule (opaque data) which encapsulates